feathersui/feathersui-website/docs/haxe-openfl/visual-studio-code.md

 ```

 > You may need to close and re-open your workspace folder after installing a new dependency.

+### Error: Failed to create project.
+New project folder is not empty.

+This error indicates that the **Feathers UI: Create new project** command was run in a folder that contains one or more files.
+If the folder appears empty, it may contain hidden files.

+### Error: Failed to create new Feathers UI project.
+Open an empty folder before running this command.

+This error indicates that the **Feathers UI: Create new project** command was run without a workspace folder open in Visual Studio Code.
+Go to the **File** menu and choose **Open Folder…** (or choose **Open…** on macOS) to open a folder.

 ## Further Reading